Eden Street Arncliffe Central

 The Team:

-Billbergia has engaged us for the masterplan and architectural concept design for a new development at 26-42 Eden Street and 161-179 Princes Highway, Arncliffe.
+Billbergia has engaged us for the masterplan and architectural concept design for the new development at 26-42 Eden Street and 161-179 Princes Highway, Arncliffe.
 This project is being carried out under the NSW Land and Housing Corporation’s (LAHC) ‘Future Directions’ policy, and is being led by Billbergia as the development partner along with Social Housing Provider (CHP), Evolve Housing.

 > See the marketing website for Arncliffe Central here.